 A one year position on the Zanda McDonald Award Advisory Group.
-This includes being a judge of the 2023 Award.
+This includes being a judge of the following year's Award.

 * The aim is to provide the Award recipient with further education that is in line with their future development and personal growth.
 Therefore the education and/or training package is not restricted to a set list of options, but is subject to mutual agreement by the award recipient and judging panel (and subject to acceptance into the desired training/course) .
 Up to $10,000 AU is available to put towards these costs, including all travel and accommodation expenses.
 Any costs exceeding $10,000 will be at the winners' own expense.

 Who can apply?

 The award is open to individuals

 who are residents of either Australia or New Zealand

 working in agribusiness in Australia or New Zealand